-- The ICD-10-CM classification tells us that the words "with" or "in" should be interpreted to mean "associated with" or "due to" when it appears in a code title, the Alphabetic Index (either under a main term or subterm) or an instructional note in the Tabular List. - The classification presumes a causal relationship between any two conditions linked by these terms in the Alphabetic Index or Tabular List unless the documentation clearly states the conditions are unrelated or when another guideline exists that specifically requires a documented linkage between two conditions. (e.g., sepsis uses marks such as slashes and commas to separate a diagnosis and its manifestations as the guideline for "acute organ dysfunction that is not clearly associated with the sepsis"). - For conditions not specifically linked by the relational terms, "with" or "in" in the classification or when a guideline requires that a linkage between two conditions be explicitly documented, the provider must - State any cause-and-effect relationships between chronic conditions and associated manifestation using the words "due to." - Indicate a causal relationship in the progress notes.
-Otherwise, the conditions will be coded separately and the highest specificity code will be missed.
+- The ICD-10-CM classification tells us that the words "with" or "in" should be interpreted to mean "associated with" or "due to" when it appears in a code title, the Alphabetic Index (either under a main term or subterm) or an instructional note in the Tabular List. - These conditions should be coded as related, even in the absence of provider documentation explicitly linking them, unless the documentation clearly states the conditions are unrelated or when another guideline specifically requires documented linkage between two conditions.
+(For example, sepsis uses marks such as slashes and commas to separate a diagnosis and its manifestations as the guideline for "acute organ dysfunction that is not clearly associated with the sepsis"). - For conditions not specifically linked by the relational terms, "with" or "in" in the classification or when a guideline requires a linkage between two conditions be explicitly documented, the provider must: - State any cause-and-effect relationships between chronic conditions and associated manifestation using the words "due to." - o Indicate a causal relationship in the progress notes.
+Otherwise, the conditions will be coded separately, and the highest specificity code will be missed.